A global Torelli theorem for singular symplectic varieties: Hodge theory of rational singularities

-where the right vertical morphism comes from the canonical morphism of complexes $\pi_*\Omega_\tX^\bullet \to R\pi_*\Omega_\tX^\bullet$.
-The lower horizontal map is an isomorphism by Grothendieck's theorem and $\pi^*$ is injective by Lemma \ref{lemma peternell}.
-We will show that for $k\leq 2$ the map $\psi$ is injective and its codimension is the same as for $\pi^*$.
-We may and will assume that $X_0=\tX$ is the beginning of a semi-simplicial resolution $ $ which serves to calculate the Hodge structure on $H^k(X,\C)$, see \cite[Chapter 5]{PS}.
-With this assumption, all morphisms in \eqref{eq hodge diag} become filtered morphisms where on the left we speak about the Hodge filtrations and on the right about the filtrations on the cohomology of a complex $K^\bullet$ given by $F^p\HH^k(K^\bullet):=\img(\HH^k(K^{\geq p})\to \HH^k(K^\bullet))$.
-All morphisms but $H^k(X,\C) \to \HH^k(j_*\Omega_U^\bullet)$ are clearly filtered and this last one is filtered because it comes from a morphism of filtered complexes
+The lower horizontal map is an isomorphism by Grothendieck's theorem and $\pi^*$ is injective for $k\leq 2$ by Lemma \ref{lemma peternell}.
+We will show that for $k\leq 2$ the map $\psi$ is injective and the codimension of its image is the same as that of $\pi^*$.